ateotheday/FINABOUTME/README.md

 # FINABOUTME
-This us my portfolio project
+This is my portfolio project